emmamme/UTutor/proposal/PROPOSAL.md

 #PART 2
 1. Three Types of users: admin, user, tutor.
 2. Registration - when users use uTutor for the first time, they are required to register.
 Their information will be stored into database once validated.
-a.
-For regular users, information required:
+  1. For regular users, information required:
     - Username
     - Gender
     - Email
     - Password
-b.
-For tutors, information required:
+  2. For tutors, information required:
     - Username
     - Gender
     - Email
     - Password
     - Fields
     - Address
 3. Login - registered users can login with their username/email and password.
 4. Search Tutor
-a.
-By location
+  1. By location
     - Users need to grant uTutor to access their locations or they can enter locations they are interested
     - Tutor will display nearby tutors on Google Map.
-b.
-By interests
+  2. By interests
     - User can enter keywords about their interests
     - uTutor will display a list of matched tutors
 5. Chat
   - Users and tutors can chat with each other online through uTutor.